Pertussis

 Coldlike symptoms include sneezing, runny nose, loss of appetite, listlessness, a hacking cough at night, and a general feeling of illness (malaise).
 People may be hoarse but rarely have a fever.

 Coughing fits develop after 10 to 14 days.
 These fits typically consist of 5 or more rapidly consecutive forceful coughs, often followed by the whoop (a prolonged, high-pitched, deeply indrawn breath).
-Only about half of people have typical whooping.
-Vaccinated children may be less likely to have whooping.
+Only about half of people with pertussis have the typical whoop.
+Vaccinated children may be less likely to have the whoop.
 After a fit, breathing is normal, but another coughing fit follows shortly thereafter.

 The cough often produces large amounts of thick mucus (usually swallowed by infants and children or seen as large bubbles from the nose).